 (4 credits, no prerequisites) This course covers the major artists, movements, concepts, and context of Modernist art in Europe between around 1880 and 1940.
-This period saw of a very rapid succession of often very short-lived movements, including Post-impressionism, Symbolism, Fauvism, Expressionism, Cubism, Futurism, Suprematism, Constructivism, the Bauhaus, Dada, De Stijl, and Surrealism, among others.
+This period saw of a very rapid succession of very diverse movements that upended the 400+ year tradition of naturalistic art that was ushered in by the Renaissance.
 By the end of the course you should:

 • Have a thorough understanding of around 80 paradigm works of European Modernism, such as Seurat’s Grande Jatte, Van Gogh’s Night Café, Cézanne’s Mont St Victoire, Kollwitz’s Peasant War, Picasso’s Demoiselles d’Avignon, Boccioni’s The City Rises, Tatlin’s Relief, Brandt’s Tea Pot, Mondrian’s Composition, Duchamp’s Large Glass, and Ernst’s Two Children Threatened by a Nightingale.

 • On the basis of these works, know the characteristics of some of the major movements and genres of art produced during the period, including Neo-Impressionism, Symbolism, Fauvism, Expressionism, Cubism, Futurism, Purism, Constructivism, the Bauhaus, De Stijl, Dada, and Surrealism.